 Using Tab to Learn Chords

+As you become more familiar with reading guitar tabs, you can easily learn how to read guitar chords.
 You’ll notice on some guitar tabs, chord names are written above the measures and chord diagrams are provided generally on the first page (like on the tab for “Stand by Me”).

 - When a chord is written at the start of a measure, it usually implies the overall harmony for any notes actually being shown from that point on.